Outpost Space Logo

 • Bachelor’s degree or higher in Mechanical, Aerospace, or Structural Engineering.

-• 10+ years of experience minimum (15+ preferred) in the design and analysis of complex aerospace structures and mechanisms.
+• 8+ years of experience in the design and analysis of complex aerospace structures and mechanisms.

-• Full-Vehicle Heritage: Proven track record working on full space vehicles or rockets (not just subsystems).
-You should have experience taking a primary structure from concept through PDR/CDR to flight.
+• Experience taking a primary structure from concept through PDR/CDR to flight.

-• CAD Proficiency: Expert-level skill in Siemens NX, SolidWorks, or similar parametric modeling software.
+• Experience with Siemens NX, SolidWorks, or similar parametric modeling software.

-• Analysis Expertise: Deep background in structural analysis (FEA) and classical hand calculations.
+• Experience structural analysis (FEA) and classical hand calculations.
 You must trust your hand calcs before you trust the solver.

-• Materials Knowledge: Extensive understanding of aerospace materials (aluminum, titanium, Inconel, composites) and their behavior in extreme thermal environments.
+• Working knowledge of aerospace materials (aluminum, titanium, Inconel, composites) and their behavior in extreme thermal environments.

-• Manufacturing Fluency: You understand the limits of manufacturing, CNC machining, sheet metal, welding, and composite layup, and you design for them.
+• Experience in designing for manufacturing, CNC machining, sheet metal, welding, and composite layup.

 Preferred Experience